 • Is it integrated with the national Active Script List (ASL)?

-• Does it integrate with other systems used in your practice?
+• Does it integrate with other digital software systems used in your practice?

 Privacy & security